monyhar/monyhar/monyhar/tools/mb/docs/user_guide.md

 written as part of the GYP-&gt;GN migration.

-It is intended to be used by bots to make it easier to manage the configuration each bot builds (i.e., the configurations can be changed from chromium commits), and to consolidate the list of all of the various configurations that Chromium is built in.
+It is intended to be used by bots to make it easier to manage the configuration each bot builds (i.e., the configurations can be changed from monyhar commits), and to consolidate the list of all of the various configurations that Chromium is built in.